STAT545-UBC/STAT545-UBC-original-website/bit007_draw-the-rest-of-the-owl.md

 The final version of the function factory is about a dozen lines of fairly pedestrian code.
 I probably wrote and discarded at least 10x that.
 This is typical, so don't be surprised if this is how it works for you too.
 Get a working example and take tiny steps to morph it into the thing you need.

 *The __results__ of this effort are, however, pretty gratifying.
 I have had zero build/check failures locally and on Travis, since I implemented retries on `httr::GET()`.
 Or, to be honest, I've had failures, but for other reasons.
-So it was totally worth it!*
+So it was totally worth it!
+I also thank Konrad Rudolph and Kevin Ushey for [straightening me out](https://gist.github.com/jennybc/65c577f98c2bad7e2b3d0ccb773dfaf8) on the need to use `force()` inside the function factory.*